Research Triangle Park: History

-Established in 1959, Research Triangle Park was created to increase innovation in the area.
-It is central to Duke University, North Carolina State University, and the University of North Carolina at Chapel Hill.
-At first, the park struggled to recruit innovators, but in 1965, Research Triangle Park had its largest surge of growth thanks to heavy recruiting by the state's government and Archibald "Archie" Davis.
-In their article "The Growth of Research Triangle Park," Link and Scott posit that entrepreneurial culture and leadership contributed the most to its success as a cluster.
+In their article "The Growth of Research Triangle Park", Link and Scott posit that entrepreneurial culture and leadership contributed the most to its success as a cluster.
 Archie Davis promoted a culture of innovation and entrepreneurship by locating the park near universities, actively recruiting organizations (like the American Academy of Arts and Sciences), and used his vision to raise funding for the park.

 Davis strongly believed that profits could not be the only driver for creating the park and that the betterment of the community should be the key goal.
 "The love of this state … was the motivation for the Research Triangle idea," he said.
 "Research Triangle is a manifestation of what North Carolina is all about."
 Research Triangle Park remains a nonprofit.